 I am an Assistant Professor of Statistics at Harvard.
 I received my PhD in mathematics from Stanford, where I was fortunate to be advised by Andrea Montanari and Sébastien Bubeck.
 My research interests are a mix of probability and machine learning.

-Recent and Selected PapersSee my research page for a full list of papers with accompanying videos and slides.
+Selected PapersSee my research page for a full list of papers with some accompanying videos and slides.

 B. Huang and M. Sellke.
 A Constructive Proof of the Spherical Parisi Formula